 Cutting the turf

-Fifteen ongoing North Sea Region projects are designed to advance a climate-neutral region and fast-track the energy transition.
+Fifteen ongoing North Sea Region projects are designed to fast-track the energy transition.
 This article presents the first examples.

 1 Raising energy efficiencies

 Buildings account for 40% of Europe’s energy consumption and 36% of CO2 emissions in the EU.
-Raising the energy efficiency of buildings could be key to closing the gap, however the current cost of retrofitting buildings is too high for large-scale energy renovation.
+Raising their energy efficiency could be key to closing the gap, however the cost of retrofitting buildings is too high for large-scale energy renovation.

-Indu-Zero is responding to this challenge: The project develops a factory blueprint for affordable retrofitting of 22 million homes and expects to present their first physical showcases in 2020 in the Netherlands and Belgium.
+Indu-Zero is responding to this challenge: The project develops a factory blueprint for affordable retrofitting of 22 million homes.
+And they expect to present their first physical showcases in 2020 in the Netherlands and Belgium.

-This bold and ambitious approach has quickly gained attention: In 2019, the project featured at the Sustainable Built Environment (SBE) meeting in Graz and at a Housing Europe event in Lyon, and is now showcased at the housing evolutions website.
-As a spin-off, the project was invited to join the Thematic Group 1 of Construction 2020 Strategy meeting hosted by the EU Commission in Brussels in November 2019.
+This bold and ambitious approach has quickly gained attention.
+In 2019, the project featured at the Sustainable Built Environment (SBE) meeting in Graz and at a Housing Europe event in Lyon, and is now showcased at the housing evolutions website.
+As a spin-off, the project was invited to join the EU Thematic Group 1 of Construction 2020 Strategy meeting in Brussels in November 2019.
 Prompted by the organisers, Indu-Zero is now applying to feature at the next of the World Sustainable Built Environment (WSBE) conference, BEYOND 2020.